lpmi-13/veilid-terraform-vultr/README.md

 As one of the less-known clouds, Vultr has some cheap instances in lots of different places worldwide.
 It's an easy way to run nodes that are outside of the usual zones (US/Europe), so this repo was set up to help you run some veilid nodes on Vultr!

+## Cost

+Vultr doesn't charge extra for IPv4 addresses, so we run these nodes dual-stack by default.
+The current configuration is about $5/month per node.

 ## Setup

 You'll need terraform to run this, and you can get the installation instructions [here](https://developer.hashicorp.com/terraform/install).